-Dr Sarah Leung is the College Counsellor.
-Sarah trained as a Clinical Psychologist and is a current staff member of the University Counselling Service.
+Marigold Brown is the College Counsellor.
+Marigold is a trained psychotherapeutic counsellor and is a current staff member of the University Counselling Service.
 She is available to see Univ students in college for pre-booked appointments on one afternoon per week during term-time.

 At any time of year, students are very welcome to make use of the University Counselling Service.
 The Service is staffed by a large team of professional counsellors and offers one-to-one counselling, group counselling, psychoeducational workshops, and other types of support.